-In general, Christians would disfavor Mary & women being first witness-heralds of the resurrection.[Full article]
+In general, Christians would disfavor Mary & women being first witness-heralds of the resurrection.[Full page]

-Early Christians would have found favorable—to acquire and use—evidence for their belief that Jesus’ body went missing (to ultimately support Jesus’ resurrection) [Full article.]
-This is relevant because they may consequently find this argument evidentially valuable: “The testimony of Mary etc. proves Jesus’ tomb was empty!”
+Early Christians would have found favorable—to acquire and use—evidence for their belief that Jesus’ body went missing (to ultimately support Jesus’ resurrection) [Full page.]
+This is relevant because they may consequently find this argument evidentially valuable: “The testimony of Mary et. al. proves Jesus’s tomb was empty!”

 But against the truth of that first claim,…

 And against the relevance of that first claim…